dzhuang/django-galleryfield/docs/source/customize.rst

         def get_image_field(cls):
             return cls._meta.get_field("photo")

-.. note:: As demonstrated in above example, when defining the :meth:`get_image_field`, we can't simply ``return cls.photo`` because it returns a :class:`django.db.models.fields.files.ImageFieldFile` object instead of a :class:`django.db.models.ImageField` object.
+.. note:: In the example above, when defining the :meth:`get_image_field`, we can't simply ``return cls.photo`` because it returns a :class:`django.db.models.fields.files.ImageFieldFile` object instead of a :class:`django.db.models.ImageField` object.

 The :class:`gallery_widget.models.BuiltInGalleryImage` is using the first style ( with ``target_model="garllery_widget.BuiltInGalleryImage"``).
 However, if you don't want to do much change to your existing models (e.g., avoiding migrations of existing model), the second style is more sounding.

 In the following, we will use the above model in a :class:`gallery_widget.fields.GalleryField` with ``target_model = "my_app.MyImage"``.